patrickmslatteryvt/vSphere_automation/zol/README.md

 ![Location of extra IO devices](images/04_BIOS.png?raw=true "Location of extra IO devices")

 Here we see that the serial ports, parallel port and floppy controller are all enabled by default.
-We have no use for these in a modern VM.
+We have little use for these devices in a modern VM.

 ![Inital extra IO device screen](images/05_BIOS.png?raw=true "Inital extra IO device screen")